Dental Bonding vs. Veneers: Which One?

 1. How the Results Will Look

 The last thing you want is to undergo a dental procedure only to have the results look out of place and not at all natural.
 Well, there is no need to worry as our experienced cosmetic dentists are here to help.
+Our intention is always to give you the look you want and to collaborate with you before the process starts so we’re on the same page going into whichever procedure is chosen.

 Cosmetic bonding can easily correct gaps, cracks, chips, tooth discoloration, or teeth that are irregularly shaped.
 The goal of cosmetic bonding is to be minimally invasive.
 In fact, the original tooth will not change dramatically in its appearance.
+Because of this, it’s perfect for patients who want slight, yet positive changes to their smile.

 Our dentists will carefully repair the imperfection by applying tooth-colored composite resin to the surface of your tooth.
 No one will know by looking at you that you ever had cracked or spaced teeth.
 It’s important to remember that bonding is best suited for minor repairs.
 We may suggest alternative treatment for larger restorations.